-The Review Panel will consist of three (3) core faculty members of the Clinical Psychology PhD Program who are selected by the DCT/DGS.
-If the review panel is convened to challenge an action taken by the DCT/DGS, the Chair of the Department of Psychiatry and Behavioral Sciences will select the three core faculty members of the Clinical Psychology PhD Program for the Review Panel.
+The Review Panel will consist of three (3) core faculty members of the Clinical Psychology PhD Program who are selected by the DCT.
+If the review panel is convened to challenge an action taken by the DCT, the DGS will select the three core faculty members of the Clinical Psychology PhD Program for the Review Panel.
 Faculty members who are party to the dispute will recuse themselves from deliberations and will not receive any communications associated with ongoing deliberations.

 Within five (5) workdays of convening the Review Panel, a hearing will be conducted in which the challenge is heard and relevant material presented.
-Within three (3) workdays of the completion of the review, the Review Panel will submit a written report to the DCT/DGS, including any recommendations for further action.
+Within three (3) workdays of the completion of the review, the Review Panel will submit a written report to the DCT, including any recommendations for further action.
 Recommendations made by the Review Panel will be made by majority vote.